-The recently established Top Ten initiative and the ENERGY STAR Most Efficient program are intended to provide customers with information about the "best of the best" energy efficient consumer products.
+The recently established Top Ten initiative and the ENERGY STAR Most Efficient program are intended to provide customers with on line access to information about the "best of the best" energy efficient consumer products.
 The program will continue to monitor and evaluate the end product of these initiatives to determine a recommended level of NJCEP support and involvement.